-A founding member of the Ottawa Community Ice Partnership, Leeder now serves as a director of the not-for-profit organization, which developed and built the Bell Sensplex, Ottawa’s only four-pad arena complex, in a partnership established with the City of Ottawa.
-Leeder also spearheaded the public-private-partnership with the City of Ottawa for the development of the Cavanagh Sensplex in nearby Kinburn, Ont., the Rink of Dreams at Ottawa City Hall, as well as the Richcraft Sensplex on Shefford Road which is scheduled to open in September of 2014.
+A founding member of the Ottawa Community Ice Partnership, Leeder now serves as a director of the not-for-profit organization, which developed and built the Bell Sensplex in a partnership established with the City of Ottawa.
+Leeder also spearheaded the public-private-partnership with the City of Ottawa for the development of the Cavanagh Sensplex in nearby Kinburn, Ont., the Rink of Dreams at Ottawa City Hall, as well as the Richcraft Sensplex on Shefford Road which opened in August, 2014.

-In addition to his duties as a member of the board of directors of the Sens Foundation, Leeder will serve his 15th tenure as chairman of the Bell Capital Cup hockey tournament.
+In addition to his duties as a member of the board of directors of the Senators Foundation, Leeder will serve his 16th tenure as chairman of the Bell Capital Cup hockey tournament.
 The Bell Capital Cup is recognized by the Guinness Book of Records as the world’s largest ice hockey tournament and next takes place from Dec.
-28, 2013 to Jan.
-1, 2014.
+29, 2014, to Jan.
+2, 2015.

-Leeder is a member of the Algonquin College Sport Management advisory board.
+Leeder is a member of the board of directors for the Ottawa Convention Centre, the Algonquin College Sport Management advisory board and serves on the marketing board for the National Arts Centre.
 He was also a key member of Senators owner Eugene Melnyk’s bid team that was awarded the 2009 IIHF World Junior Championship and served as the record-breaking event’s vice-chair of the host organizing committee.
-Leeder has worked closely on other major event bids on behalf of the nation’s capital, including the 2012 NHL All-Star Weekend, the 2005 and 2008 NHL entry drafts, the 2013 IIHF World Women’s Championship, the 2003 and 2012 Juno Awards, 2007 FIFA U-20 World Cup of soccer, and the 2008-2009-2010-2013-2014 CIS Final 8 men’s basketball championship.
-Leeder has received numerous community awards, including the Ottawa Chamber of Commerce 2008 Business Person of the Year Award, the Max Keeping Foundation and Sens Foundation 2008 Just One Person award; the Celebrity Sports Dinner’s 2008 Brian Kilrea Award, and the Ottawa Tourism’s 2006 Tourism Leader of the Year.
-On June 6, 2012, he was inducted into the Ottawa Sports Hall of Fame and most recently, on June 14, 2013 he was inducted into the Brockville Sports Hall of Fame.
+Leeder has worked closely on other major event bids on behalf of the nation’s capital, including the 2012 NHL All-Star Weekend, the 2005 and 2008 NHL Entry Drafts, the 2013 IIHF World Women’s Championship, the 2003 and 2012 Juno Awards, 2007 FIFA U-20 World Cup of soccer, and the 2008-2009-2010-2013-2014 CIS Final 8 Men’s Basketball Championship.
+Leeder has received numerous community awards, including the Ottawa Chamber of Commerce 2008 Business Person of the Year Award, the Max Keeping Foundation and Sens Foundation 2008 Just One Person award; the Celebrity Sports Dinner’s 2008 Brian Kilrea Award and the Ottawa Tourism’s 2006 Tourism Leader of the Year.
+On June 6, 2012, he was inducted into the Ottawa Sports Hall of Fame and most recently, on June 14, 2013, he was inducted into the Brockville Sports Hall of Fame.